Vaccines Required for A Better Normal

 As we head toward a more robust return to in-person learning, teaching, and working, we will do so once again by following Our North Star: keeping the health and safety of our community as our top priority.
 When making our plans, we will continue to follow the science and analyze available data, with the Coronavirus Emergency Response Team (CERT) carefully evaluating what safety measures will need to be in place in order to provide a more normal campus experience.
 That is our hope and our goal, but it relies on the vast majority of our community being vaccinated.

 Vaccination provides the best protection against COVID-19, and thus it provides the best chance for us to return to the daily activities that are so critical to college life.
 Our campus vaccination rate will significantly influence our operations for the fall; to get back to unrestricted status, models suggest that vaccination levels of at least 90% are necessary to prevent the continued spread and dire health impact of the virus.

 More than 820 community members took advantage of on-campus vaccination clinics, and because we believe that many more have accessed public clinics in the region, I am confident that we can easily reach the necessary level of immunity.
 To ensure that we do this, and to bolster community health and safety in the 2021–22 academic year, today we are announcing the following:

 - WPI requires that all undergraduate and graduate students enrolled in on-campus classes and/or conducting research in on-campus labs, whether they live on campus or off, be fully vaccinated (two weeks post their last dose) against COVID-19 by August 1, 2021.

-- All students must enter their vaccination information into Medicat as soon as they are fully vaccinated or by August 1, 2021 at the latest.
+- All students must enter their vaccination information into their student health portal: Medicat as soon as they are fully vaccinated or by August 1, 2021 at the latest.
 First-year students will be able to input their vaccination status starting June 15.

 - WPI strongly encourages that all employees get vaccinated.